Top Trades in Demand for 2026: Your Path Toward an Exciting Career

 Welders

-The process of welding is uniting two or more parts together with heat, pressure or a combination of the two.
-It’s something used in a wide variety of industries, including transportation, and there are more than 45,000 estimated average annual job openings projected for welders, cutters, solderers and brazers.42 Students attending the Welding Technology program at UTI will become familiar with four welding processes, including gas metal arc welding (GMAW), gas tungsten arc welding (GTAW), shielded metal arc welding (SMAW) and flux-cored arc welding (FCAW).
+The process of welding involves uniting two or more parts together with heat, pressure or a combination of the two.
+It’s something used in a wide variety of industries, including transportation, which means job opportunities are available for those with the right training.
+Students attending the Welding Technology program at UTI will become familiar with four welding processes, including gas metal arc welding (GMAW), gas tungsten arc welding (GTAW), shielded metal arc welding (SMAW) and flux-cored arc welding (FCAW).20

 Motorcycle mechanics